-Hiroshi Mitani teaches the modern history of Japan and East Asia at University of Tokyo.
+Hiroshi Mitani engages in the comparative study of revolutions at Tōyō Bunko after having left the University of Tokyo.
 During his stay as a Coordinate Research Scholar at HYI, he worked with Prof. Andrew Gordon (Dept. of History, Harvard University).

 Current Research Projects: Comparative study of revolutions (https://kakumeihikaku.jimdosite.com/).
 Next project will be creating an online database of the historical materials of international relations in East Asia available in Chinese, Japanese and Korean languages.

 “Japan’s Meiji Revolution in Global History: Searching for Some Generalizations out of History,” Asian Review of World Histories, 2020.